 However, in an uncontested election (where, as at the Annual Meeting, the number of nominees does not exceed the number of directors to be elected), any nominee for director who does not receive a majority of votes cast for his or her election is required under our Governance Guidelines to promptly tender his or her resignation following certification of the shareholder vote.
 Votes against a nominee's election do not include broker non-votes.
 The Nominating and Corporate Governance Committee will consider the resignation offer and recommend to the Board whether to accept it.
 The Board will act on the Nominating and Corporate Governance Committee's recommendation within 90 days following certification of the shareholder vote.
 The Board will promptly disclose its decision whether to accept the director's resignation offer (and the reasons for rejecting the resignation offer, if applicable) in a Current Report on Form 8-K filed with the Securities and Exchange Commission.
-Any director who tenders his or her resignation offer.
+Any director who tenders his or her resignation as described above will not participate in the Nominating and Corporate Governance Committee's recommendation or Board action regarding whether to accept the resignation offer.
 Proxies will be voted in favor of each nominee unless otherwise indicated.
-In addition, if each member of the Nominating and Corporate Governance Committee receives a majority against vote at the same election, then the independent directors who did not receive a majority against vote shall appoint a committee amongst themselves to consider the resignation offers and recommend to the Board wether to accept them.
+In addition, if each member of the Nominating and Corporate Governance Committee receives a majority against vote at the same election, then the independent directors who did not receive a majority against vote shall appoint a committee amongst themselves to consider the resignation offers and recommend to the Board whether to accept them.